IDSIA/brainstorm/README.md

 Brainstorm makes working with neural networks fast, flexible and fun.

 It combines lessons from previous projects with new design elements.
 It is written completely in Python, and has been designed to work on multiple platforms with multiple computing backends.

+If you wish, you can dive into data preparation (``data`` directory) and look at some basic examples (``examples`` directory).
+Documentation is in progress, and is available [here](https://brainstorm.readthedocs.org/en/latest/).

 Status
 ------